DirkSonguer/Vitou/documentation/server/basics.md

 ## How the server "thinks"

 The server works as one big event handler.
 You trigger something, it does something.
-It does not run on his own, does not have a "tick", does do anything without an external trigger.
+It does not run on his own, does not have a "tick", does not do anything without an external trigger.

 The notation of each input event is: type + module + action + data.